fastender/blob/README.md

 If everyone leaves the house, all lights off, garage checks and closes itself if needed, same for the front door lock, blinds close, and alarm arms.

+When front door motion is triggered turn on the porch light and front door light.

+When a pet or person is detected outside the front-door camera we get a Notification alert to my phone

 Temperature notification by the sensor when nobody is at home and the temperature in certain rooms is above a certain temperature at a certain time.
 Only then should the air conditioner start.

 Daily automatic cleaning of certain areas at a certain time by the vacuum cleaner when nobody is at home.